-Film “a day in the life of a graduate school student” video (this will provide those working professionals with a better idea of how going to grad school while still working is possible!).
+Film “a day in the life of a graduate school student” video.
+This will provide working professionals with a better idea of how going to grad school while still working is possible!

 Feature renowned professors

-Interview professors, especially those who have been with the school for a long time; not only does this give you the opportunity to show off their success, but you can also get their input on how the school has changed for the better over time and what core values it has retained.
+Interview professors, especially those who have been with the school for a long time, about degree programs and courses.
+Not only does this allow you to show off their success, but you can also get their input on how the school has changed for the better over time and what core values it has retained.

 Share alumni stories and testimonials

-Interview an alumni and ask them to tell a story from their freshman year of college.
-This will help lighten the mood a bit and keep the video from coming across as a hard marketing tactic.
+Interview an alumnus and ask them to tell a story from their freshman year of college.
+This will help lighten the mood a bit and keep the video from coming across as a canned marketing script.

 Answer common questions they receive from applicants

 Film a Q&A and call it something like “The 15 questions you have about graduate school that you’re too afraid to ask.”
-An interesting title will catch prospective students’ attention — follow up with a funny and instructive video.
+An interesting title will catch prospective students’ attention, so follow up with a funny and instructive video.

 On the undergrad side, consider making a short Q&A on “The 10 questions every high school senior should ask themselves before choosing a college.”
 Remember — the objective is to be engaging, funny, educational, and (most importantly) helpful!

-We hope you now have a better understanding as to what video marketing for student recruitment looks like, and how you can add video to your content marketing plan.
-Video can be challenging, but it’s worth it — and it’s becoming a necessity for enrollment management.
+We hope you now have a better understanding of what video marketing for student recruitment looks like and how you can add video to your content marketing plan.
+Videos can be challenging, but they're worth it — and video is becoming a necessity for enrollment management.

 Are you pumped up to get working on a video?
 Lights — camera — action!